July 1, 2016

 In addition to all these benefits, composting is also a great way to teach your children about nature and the life cycle, and helps them develop a closer, more respectful relationship with food and the food supply system.

 If you don’t have a backyard, don’t fret—you can still compost!
-All you need is a simple container, sold at most online retailers and chain stores and some garbage bags (sold right here at Thrive Market).
+All you need is a simple container, sold at most online retailers and chain stores and some garbage bags.
 The container essentially looks like a fancy garbage can, and can be placed side-by-side in your kitchen to make it even more intuitive to compartmentalize waste once you are done with a meal.

 Just make sure it has a tight lid—the composting process can be a bit stinky.
 One tip: If the smell is overwhelming, add more brown material to the mix (if you need more supply, you can also ask a landscaper for woodchips and clippings).